ScorpiosCrux/Budget-Smart/README.md

 ## Security
 - LocalStorage is vulnerable to XSS, while cookies provide more security.

+- JWT
+	- Refresh Token
+		- The refresh token allows the user to get a new JSON Web Token for access without getting the user to sign in again.
+	- Token
+		- Is valid for a certain amount of time
+		- TODO: Store in HTTPOnly cookies instead of local storage.

 ## Why not use the API that NextJS provides?
 - While maintaining 1 project is simpler, many mature and large systems use a distributed system approach by having a frontend and backend as separate services.
 This allows the projects to run on different machines which increases performance!